-UTIs in children are common and treatable.
-To prevent complications, call your child's doctor to get treatment as soon as you notice symptoms.
+Urinary tract infections (UTIs) in children are common and treatable.
+Children of any age can get UTIs, including babies and toddlers.
+To prevent complications, call your child's doctor to get treatment as soon as you notice symptoms, especially if they get these symptoms over and over again.

-Urethra infection and bladder infection are the most common forms of UTI in children, but these infections can also affect the ureters and kidneys.
-If your child has a UTI, you may notice the following symptoms:
+Urethra and bladder infections are the most common forms of UTI in children, but these infections can also affect the ureters and kidneys.
+UTI symptoms are generally the same across genders.
+If your baby, toddler or child has a UTI, you may notice the following symptoms:

 - Bedwetting